cecolby11/msds-434-project/README.md

 Deploying to Google Cloud is automated with GitHub Actions.

 There are three workflows defined in GitHub Actions:
 - One to provision the GCP infrastructure from the terraform IaC files.
-This pipeline runs when changes are made to the iac directory or the ETL source code directories.
+This pipeline runs when changes are made to the IaC directory or the ETL source code directories.
 - One to deploy the application code for the hello world API to Google App Engine.
 This pipeline runs when changes are made to the gae_web_service directory.
 - One to deploy the application code for the Covid-19 API to Google App Engine.
 This pipeline runs when changes are made to the gae_covid19 directory.